Sigmmma/c20/src/content/h1/guides/levels/box-level/readme.md

 If all went well, you now have a BSP tag at `tags\levels\test\example\example.scenario_structure_bsp`.
 However this is also the step where people often first run into trouble:

 * Tool has prompted you to select a shader type.
 This means you have faces in your level assigned to a material whose name did not match with any existing shader tags.
 You probably missed assigning some faces or named the materials incorrectly.
 * Tool logs warnings or errors about geometry errors because the level doesn't follow the [sealed world rules](~bsp-troubleshooting#sealed-world-rules) or has other issues.
 This indicates a mistake in modeling the level or bad level size.
-Tool generates a [WRL](~wrl) file which you can import back into Blender to [troubleshoot](~bsp-troubleshooting).
+Tool generates a [WRL](~wrl) file which you can import back into Blender or Max to [troubleshoot](~bsp-troubleshooting).

 If your level did not have a pre-existing [scenario](~) tag, which is our case, Tool also generated one at `tags\levels\test\example\example.scenario` with the BSP already referenced.